andgordio/mockupless/docs/Courses/LayoutBasics/Course-project/decoration.md

 ## Top nav

-In terms of style, the top navigation bar is just a selection of paddings, some icons and an imported font:
+In terms of style, the top navigation bar is just a set of paddings, some icons and an imported font:

 <iframe height="743" style="width: 100%;" scrolling="no" title="Layout basics—Course project—Insta, step 5" src="//codepen.io/andgordy/embed/RmVNOG/?height=743&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/RmVNOG/'>Layout basics—Course project—Insta, step 5</a> by And Gordy